-It is ok to use fresh herb or dried.
+It is ok to use fresh herbs or dried.
 I choose to use dried herbs.

 - Add enough alcohol (not stronger than 70% alc/vol – 140-proof) to cover up all the leaves.

-- Seal the jar tightly and keep infusing for minimum 2 weeks up to 1 month.
+- Seal the jar tightly and keep infusing for minimum of 2 weeks up to 1 month.

 - Store in a dark, cool place, and shake once a day.